-Assumption:
+Assumption: objects are moving

-objects are moving on a planar surface: the ground plane.
+the ground plane.

 Mapping from image coordinates to ground plane is a homography, which can be estimated (TSBB06).

 - "foot points" of object can be mapped to a position in the ground plane - The ground plane position can be temporally filtered - Hand-over to other views is possible